Unholy-Scripts/autosort-media/README.md

 This script depends on the expect shell environment as a secondary environment to function properly.
 In Ubuntu (and other similar distributions) you may run ''apt-get install expect'' to have it installed on your system.

+In this version of autosort-media [v1.2.0-beta] the option to automatically install expect is built in.

 You can find the binary installers here: [Expect](http://www.activestate.com/activetcl/downloads).
 You can find the source code here: [Expect](http://sourceforge.net/projects/expect/).